luispedro/metarabbit/draft-productivity.rst

 .. [#] Actually, I can't spell at all in any language at any time of day; but you get the point.

+.. [#] I mean material-poor relative to the very rich.
+This can apply to people with very rich lives who are part of the global 1% of income (you need 34k/year to be in the global 1%).